My experience in converting my paid educational apps to a subscription business revenue model.

 I am developing my apps for Apple iOS, iPadOS and macOS platforms.
 Here is my Apple Developer Profile if you want to check it out.

-I think the In-App purchase / StoreKit framework was not introduced back then that’s what I remember.
+I think the In-App purchase / StoreKit framework was not introduced back then.
+That’s what I remember.
 So I used paid app business model to support my app development and time invested.

-I tried various prices for my apps.
-I started with $4.99 then $3.99 somebody advised me for $0.99.
+I tried different price models for my apps.
+I started with $4.99, then $3.99 somebody advised me for $0.99.

 As education is not an expense but an investment in self-improvement.